mendix/docs/content/data-hub/data-hub-catalog/search.md

 ### 6.2 Business Owner

 A link to the business owner of the data exposed in the data source.
-Business owners can be added.
-For more information, see the [Changing Owners of an Application](curate#changing-owners) section of *How to Curate Registered Assets*.
+Business owners can be added by owners and curators.
+For more information, see the [Changing Owners of an Application](curate#changing-owners) section in *How to Curate Registered Assets*.

 ### 6.3 Technical Owner